Epiphyllum spp.

 Spider Mites

-Learn more about how to deal with spider mites in our guide.
+Learn more about how to deal with spider mites here.

 Disease

-You may get lucky with your epi and never have any diseases to worry about, but it’s nonetheless good to keep these illnesses on your radar, just in case.
+You may get lucky and never have to deal with any disease, but it’s good to keep these on your radar, just in case.

 Cactus Virus X

-Cactus Virus X (CVX) is caused by a pathogen that can affect different members of the cactus family.
+Cactus Virus X (CVX) can affect different members of the cactus family.

 Discarding infected specimens may be prudent for gardeners who wish to prevent disease spread.